MicrosoftDocs/powerbi-docs/powerbi-docs/admin/service-support-options.md

 ## Power BI benefits for Microsoft Premier or Unified support contracts

-With Microsoft Premier support, you also get the following benefits:
+With Microsoft Premier or Unified contract support, you also get the following benefits:

 * Account management
 * Option for on-site support